Jump to our 4 top-rated corded electric lawn mowers

 • Heavier than some

-Easy to put together, this mower has a 34cm cutting width and a rear roller for those ever-desirable stripes.
-Although it's reasonably heavy and may be harder to lift and carry than some of the mowers in our test, it feels well-balanced and cuts and collects even long grass very well.
+It's always a good start when a mower is as easy to put together as this one.
+It's got a 34cm cutting width and a rear roller if you're on the lookout for those ever-desirable stripes.
+Although it's reasonably heavy and may be harder to lift and carry than some of the mowers in our test, I found it well-balanced, and it cuts and collects long grass very well.
 There's a choice of seven cutting heights, and it's easy to change them with a single lever on the deck.

 Read the full Cobra GTRM34 electric corded mower review